NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 1. Use `DaprClient`'s `InvokeMethodAsync` method.
 This is very restrictive, and I think this should generally be avoided.
 2. Create an `Invoke method request` using the same `DaprClient`.
 This is preferred over using `InvokeMethodAsync` because we have more flexibility, and it allows us to add additional headers.
-3. The "dapr native" way by creating an "Invoker http client" which dapr configures for us.
+3. The "Dapr native" way by creating an "Invoker http client" which Dapr configures for us.
 This approach allows nice-looking URLs and provides us with flexibility because we're essentially dealing with an almost regular `HttpClient`.
 4. Use a language native `HttpClient`.
 This is my preferred option since we've no reliance on external code.
 We simply make a regular
    HTTP call to the sidecar.